OpertusMundi/catalogue-service/README.md

     ./wsgi.py

-If environment variables are kept in a seperate file, say `development.env`, run by pointing to that file:
+If environment variables are kept in a seperate file, say `config-development.py`, run by pointing to that file:

     env FILE_CONFIG=config-development.py ./wsgi.py